 Once the soil becomes damp, like a sponge, it can then hold a surprising amount of water.
 When all the pores are full, gravity then pulls the water downward into groundwater, where it is taken to creeks, lakes and oceans.
 That’s why it is so important to not overuse fertilizers, pesticides, fungicides or herbicides.
 All those chemicals leach into our water supply!

-Porosity & plant health
+Porosity and plant health

 As plants become saturated with water, tiny pores, called stoma, open wide and the plant starts panting in a process called evapotranspiration.
-Just as we can see steam when we breath on chilly days, plants exhale moisture along with other gases.
+Just as we can see steam when we breathe on chilly days, plants exhale moisture along with other gases.
 When there is no water to be found, and the plant risks the other side of water stress, the stoma close, to hang on to every bit of moisture possible.
-When the ground gets muddy, whether from too much rain or over-watering, roots cannot breath and the plant can drown.
+When the ground gets muddy, whether from too much rain or over-watering, roots cannot breathe and the plant can drown.
 In the case of my nectarine, I used plastic tubing to redirect the standing water away from the tree.
 That’s not something I want to do every time it rains, so I will use these methods to improve the porosity around the nectarine tree:

 If you see standing water after a heavy rain, these tips can help you improve the porosity of your soil and the health of your plants.